allegroai/clearml-docs/docs/guides/frameworks/keras/jupyter.md

 ---

 The [jupyter.ipynb](https://github.com/allegroai/clearml/blob/master/examples/frameworks/keras/jupyter.ipynb) example
-demonstrates **ClearML**'s automatic logging of code running in a Jupyter Notebook that uses Keras and Matplotlib.
+demonstrates ClearML's automatic logging of code running in a Jupyter Notebook that uses Keras and Matplotlib.

 The example does the following:
 1. Trains a simple deep neural network on the Keras built-in [MNIST](https://keras.io/api/datasets/mnist/#load_data-function)